ComputePods interface format

 datamodel-code-generator.

-Once processed into valid JSON schema, the jsonSchemaDefs
+Once processed into valid JSON schema, the jsonSchemaDefs definitions

-are placed into a standard JSON schema $defs
+are placed into a standard JSON schema $defs dictionary.
+This means the

 cross references to types defined in this interface schema, can be done